pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 Telemetry supported:
 - A1 = battery voltage including "recovered" battery voltage from corrupted telemetry packets
-- A2 = battery voltage from only good packets
+- A2 = battery voltage from only good telemetry packets
-- You must adjust the battery voltage offset with a voltmeter since there are some large differences between the models
+- For both A1 and A2, you must set the ratio to 12.7 and then adjust the offset to match the battery voltage using a voltmeter since there are some large differences between the models
 - RX_RSSI = TQly = percentage of received telemetry packets (good and corrupted) received from the model which has nothing to do with how well the RX is receiving the TX

 Option for this protocol corresponds to the CC2500 fine frequency tuning.
 This value is different for each Module and **must** be accurate otherwise the link will not be stable.